CleanBandit5595/training_mavlink_intro/README.md

 4. Feel the application and the options it gives you.

 5. use it along side the GCS. meaning for example - takeoff from one application and guide the drone from the other one (without closing / disconnecting one from antoher).

-6. Answer -

-    - How does the ardupilot can listen from both of these applications ?
+Answer: how does the ardupilot can listen to commands from both of these applications ?

+## Phase 3 - GAZEBO:

+So, Amy and Tammy finished playing with the sitl, and the drone didn't arrive yet.
+They are a little bored and want to see something fly already.
+They encountered another physical simulator called GAZEBO and wondered if they can use it to see a drone actually elevates, and test it better than the sitl simulator.

+1. Install gazebo garden. there are a lot of confusion lately with gazebo versions, so try to stick to the version ardupilot currently supports officially.
+Use the following link - https://ardupilot.org/dev/docs/sitl-with-gazebo.html

+2. Using the above link connect your drone in sitl to gazebo.

+3. Perform Phase 2 and watch your drone in gazebo do your actions.

-## Phase 3:
+## Phase 4 - mavlink chitchat and python:

+1. Write a python script which creates a mission for the drone, and executes it -

+    connect to the drone

+    takes off

+    go to 3 different places (defines as variables in the start of the program)

+    and finally lands.

+**hint / requirement / guidance:** don't write a lot of code by yourself, use the community!

+Now you have made your first mission with a python code operating a drone.
+GOOD JOB!

+2. Answer: what is mavlink ? where can you find the API / ICD of it?